Technology of the Sprawl

 Enhancement vs Repair

-The distinction between medical treatment and augmentation is a corporate fiction.
 A broken arm can be repaired to baseline—or upgraded with reinforced bone weave, embedded sensors, and enhanced grip strength.
 Both use the same technology.
 Only the billing code is different.
+The distinction between treatment and augmentation is a corporate fiction maintained for pricing purposes.

 Manufacturing

-New manufacturing is corporate-controlled.
-The Dregs runs on salvage—finding, repairing, repurposing pre-Cascade technology that is often better than modern corporate production.
+New manufacturing is corporate-controlled—licensed, surveilled, patented at every layer.
+The Dregs and the Wastes run on salvage: finding, repairing, repurposing pre-Cascade technology that is often better than anything modern production lines are permitted to build.

 The Salvage Economy